ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Note 6
     The &/S order executes a scenario.
 If coded in the connexion script (“TIOA at logon”), it executes the INITIAL scenario of the presentation module named in the “Initial Scenario” field of the transaction.
 If coded in the disconnexion script (“TIOA at logoff”), it executes the FINAL scenario of the presentation module named in the “Final Scenario” field of the transaction (see “Presentation modules” in the VIRTEL Web Access Guide).
 Any data preceding the &/S order is ignored.
 Any blanks immediately following the &/S order are ignored.
 Note 7
     The &> order does not transmit anything and must be completed with a transmission order.
-This order can be concatenated as many times as necessary before transmission.
-Exemple : &>&> can be used to simulate two tab key usage.
+This order can be concatenated as many times as necessary before transmission. example : &>&> can be used to simulate two tab key usage.

 .. index::
    pair: Connection / Disconnection Scripts; Method of Operation